 Scholarly Commons Citation

 Teitelbaum, Joshua C., "Allocation Rules and the Stability of Mass Tort Class Actions" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1068.
+1068.